-Prerequisite: Applicants must be currently licensed as an Emergency Medical Technician in the State of Tennessee or have successfully completed an EMT education program within 120 days of beginning the AEMT program and have successfully completed a Tennessee EMS Board approved EMT competency written and practical examination.
+Prerequisite: Applicants must be currently licensed as an Emergency Medical Technician in the State of Tennessee or have successfully completed an EMT education program within 120 days of beginning the AEMT program and have successfully completed a Tennessee EMS Board. approved EMT competency written and practical examination.

-EMSA 1501 Advanced EMT Medical Emergencies 5

-EMSA 1502 Advanced EMT Trauma and Medical Emergencies 5

-EMSA 1201 Advanced EMT Medical Skills Lab 2

-EMSA 1202 Advanced EMT Trauma and Medical Skills Lab 2

-EMSA 1111 Advanced EMT Clinical 1

-EMSA 1112 Advanced EMT Field Internship 1

-Semester Credit Hour Total 16
+۰ TARREST PARTIES Wildland . ı EMSA 1501 Advanced EMT Medical Emergencies .
+5 l EMSA 1502 Advanced EMT Trauma and Medical Emergencies .
+5 l EMSA 1201 Advanced EMT Medical Skills Lab 2 ı EMSA 1202 Advanced EMT Trauma and Medical Skills Lab .2 ı EMSA 1111 Advanced EMT Clinical .
+1 l EMSA 1112 Advanced EMT Field Internship 1. ı Semester Credit Hour Total 16

 Upon successful completion of the AEMT technical certificate, candidates are eligible to sit for the National Registry's written and practical examinations.
-Upon successful completion of examinations and other licensure requirements, the student will be eligible for the State of Tennessee AEMT license.
+Upon successful completion of examinations and other licensure requirements, the student will be eligible for the State of Tennessee AEMT Icersa.

-Requirements for the EMT and AEMT Technical Certificates include:
+Requirements for the EMT and ABMT Technical Certificates include:

-- Total certificate hours must be at least 16 - earning 50% of total program credits in residence at Columbia State. - Cumulative GPA must be at least 2.0 - This includes all classes taken even those not required for this. certificate.
+- Total certificate hours must be at least 16 earning 50% of botal program credits in residence at Columbia State.
+Cumulative GPA must be at least 2.0 - "This includes all classes taken even those not required for this certificate,

-If you have completed Regents Online Degree Program (RODP) courses, run a degree audit from the student tab in myChargerNet to determine how these courses apply to this program.
+If you have completed Regerts Online Dogree Program (RODP) courses, run a segree audit from the student tids in myChargerNet to determine how these courses apply to

-For more information about our graduation rates, the median debt of students who completed the program, and other important information, please visit our web site at: www.columbiastate.edu/emt-paramedic.
+For more information about our graduation rates, the median debt of students who completes the program, and garnful employment, and other important information, please visit our web site at: www.columbastate.edu/entr-parametic.